splash-networks/capport/TP Link Omada/README.md

 The basic code has been taken from [here](https://www.tp-link.com/us/support/faq/2907/) and adapted for our use.
 As of this writing (Feb 2021) the code on the TP Link website has a couple of mistakes:

 1. The time parameter's unit is ms and not seconds as given on TP Link's website
-2. The parameter `authType: 4` has to be included in the authorization request as well.
+2. The parameter `authType: 4` has to be included in the authorization request

 This code has been tested on Omada Controller `v4.2.8` with EAP225 `v3.0 (Firmware version 5.0.0 Build 20200918 Rel.
 58628)`